LA Actor Zachary Horwitz Arrested In $227M Ponzi Scheme

 When he began to default on the notes in 2019, he forwarded investors entirely fake correspondence which he purported to be from executives at HBO and Netflix.

-He faces up to 20 years in prison if convicted as charged.MORE NEWS: San Bernardino Co.
-Residents 16 And Older Eligible For COVID Vaccine
+He faces up to 20 years in prison if convicted as charged.MORE NEWS: Angelenos Head For Bakersfield, Where COVID-19 Vaccinations Are Plentiful For Walk-Ins Over 16